RainbowFS/antidote-stack/README.md

 # where to start

+first, decide whether you want to install and configure salt and this repository manually (installing salt) or do it automatically (installing with mcc)

 ## installing salt

 salt is a tool used to define a infrastructure as a document, and sync the real infrastructure with the document by installing component, launching service, writing configuration files and so on.